grantwill74/notes-on-algorithm-design/slides/module_6/module_6.md

 There is an interesting problem in NP called **SAT**.

 This is the boolean satisfiability problem.
-It is the problem of, given some boolean formula like $a \lor b \land (\lnot b \land c)$, is there some set of booleans that satisfies it?
+It is the problem of, given some boolean formula like $(a \lor b) \land (\lnot b \land c)$, is there some set of booleans that satisfies it?
 I.e., are there some true/false values we can fill in for $a$, $b$, or $c$ that makes the expression true?

 In this case, yes. $a$ = true, $b$ = false, $c$ = true.